 AIRBORNE POLLUTANTS – CURRENT & FUTURE ISSUES IN ENVIRONMENTAL MONITORING

 SYNOPSIS AND INTRODUCTION

-With the ever increasing sophistication in the technology and therefore cost of environmental monitoring putting it out of reach, the need for developing more cost effective and acceptable methods has to become an international necessity if serious attempts are to be made to improve health and the environment.
+With the ever-increasing sophistication in the technology and therefore the cost of environmental monitoring putting it out of reach, the need for developing more cost-effective and acceptable methods has to become an international necessity if serious attempts are to be made to improve health and the environment.

 This paper examines current trends and offers a cheaper alternative following development and ongoing research monitoring.